-The last decades have seen intense theoretical and practical interest in the application of isothermal and nonisothermal experimental analysis techniques to the study of phase transformations.
-While isothermal experimental analvsis techniques are in most cases more definitive, nonisothermal thermoanalytical techniques have several advantages.
-The rapidity with which non-isothermal experiments can be performed makes these types of experiments attractive.
+Although glass has been used as an artistic medium and industrial material for centuries, it has been only in recent years that 'glass science' has emerged as a field of study in its own right.
+The last decades have seen a strong theoretical and practical interest in the application of isothermal and non-isothermal experimental analysis techniques to the study of glass-crystal transformations.
+While isothermal experimental analysis techniques are in most cases more definitive, non-isothermal thermoanalytical techniques have several advantages.
+The rapidity with which non-isothermal experiments can be performed make these types of experiments attractive.
 Non-isothermal experiments can be used to extend the temperature range of measurements beyond that accessible to isothermal experiments.
 Many phase transformations occur too rapidly to be measured under isothermal conditions because of transients inherently associated with the experimental apparatus.
 Industrial processes often depend on the kinetic behaviour of systems undergoing phase transformation under non-isothermal conditions.
 In this instance a definitive measurement of non-isothermal transformation kinetics is desirable.